borkdude/glam/README.md

 source $HOME/.glam/scripts/glam.sh
 ```

-To immediately start using glam, also execute the above in your own shell.
+To immediately start using glam, also execute the above in your shell.

 After setting up, you will find a `glam.edn` in `$HOME/.config/glam` with the following contents: